wetix/responsive-ui/components/bottom-sheet/README.md

 # @responsive-ui/bottom-sheet

-> A action sheet component of responsive-ui.
+> A bottom action sheet component of responsive-ui.

 ## Install